AzyshFotbnxe/loot-quest-helper/README.md

 ```

 ## Future features:
-(These ~~will~~ may never be actually implemented)
+(These ~~will never~~ may not be actually implemented)
-1. Multithreading
+* Multithreading
     Allows user interrupt the input when something goes wrong.
-2. Local save manager (working on)
-    Store saved codes locally then next time it can be picked out from GUI rather than typing it again.
-3. Customized hotkey binding
+* Customized hotkey binding
     Allows user to change what key they want to use in both Overwatch and in this helper.
-4. (Very unlikely to be implemented) Automatically recognize save code from screenshot.
+* (Very unlikely to be implemented) Automatically recognize save code from screenshot.
     Some CV stuff involved.